electric-sql/pglite/docs/docs/api.md

 `.transaction<T>(callback: (tx: Transaction) => Promise<T>)`

-To start an interactive transaction pass a callback to the transaction method.
+To start an interactive transaction, pass a callback to the transaction method.
 It is passed a `Transaction` object which can be used to perform operations within the transaction.

-The transaction will be committed when the Promise returned from your callback resolves, and automatically rolled back if the Promise is rejected.
+The transaction will be committed when the promise returned from your callback resolves, and automatically rolled back if the promise is rejected.

 ##### `Transaction` objects